winnall/ohr/README.md

 Beta.

 ## What Is It?
 OHR is a TLA and stands for "OpenHAB Reporter".
 [OpenHAB](https://openhab.org) is "a vendor and technology agnostic open source automation software for your home".
-OHR is an aid to documenting an OpenHAB installation.
-OHR was born after I realised that I should provide adequate documentation for my own smart home for the future when someone else takes it over.
+OHR is an aid to documenting an OpenHAB installation or writing a user manual for a smart home.
+OHR was born of my realisation that I should provide adequate documentation for my own smart home for the future when someone else takes it over.

 OHR reads OpenHAB's JSON Database (currently only the file `org.eclipse.smarthome.core.thing.Thing.json`) and – currently – produces a report on the bindings therein, ordered by thing, bridge, model and binding.
 It also creates SVG diagrams with the same information for those who prefer pictures.